 To avoid missing out on sports events, Halloween parties, Thanksgiving feasts, and holiday fun, follow these tips:

 Get the flu vaccine.
 It's the best way to protect yourself against the flu.
 Getting vaccinated doesn't just protect your own health.
 It also helps the people around you because there's less chance you'll catch the flu and pass it on.

-Wash your handsoften.
-In addition to getting the flu vaccine, hand washing is an important line of defense against germs like flu viruses.
+Wash your hands well and often.
+Hand washing is an important defense against germs like flu viruses.
 Why?
-The body takes about 2 weeks to build immunity after a flu vaccine — and even a vaccine isn't foolproof if a new strain of virus starts making the rounds.
+The body takes about 2 weeks to build immunity after a flu vaccine — and even a vaccine isn't foolproof if a new type of the starts making the rounds.
 Hand washing also helps protect against other germs and illnesses that there aren't vaccines for, like the common cold.

 Wash your hands after using the bathroom; after coughing or sneezing; before putting in or removing contact lenses; before using makeup; and before eating, serving, or preparing food.
 The great thing about hand washing is it's easy protection.
 So get in the habit of washing your hands when you come home from school, the mall, a movie, or anywhere else where you're around a lot of people.

-Keep your distance if someone is sick (coughing, sneezing, etc.).
+Steer clear of someone who is sick (coughing, sneezing, etc.).
 Flu viruses travel through the air, so try to stay away from people who look sick.
 Of course, people who have the flu virus don't always look sick.
 That's where vaccines and hand washing come in.

 Cough or sneeze into a tissue or your elbow — not into your hands.
 That way, you're not spreading the virus when you touch surfaces that other people may touch too.

 Stay homeif you have the flu.
 You don't want to pass your germs to someone else.
 Staying home is a great excuse to curl up and watch your favorite movie, play video games, or read.
 Rest can help the body recover faster.